jonnybach/mean-stack-app/README.md

 # mean-stack-app

-test app for learning the MEAN stack
+This repo contains the MEAN stack application that is built through  Full Stack Training's MEAN Stack course.

+Don't forget to run `npm install` to install the dependencies!

 # Golden rules of API design
 1. Always return a response